segmentio/segment-docs/src/personas/sql-traits.md

 ### Step 1.
 Set up a warehouse source

-We currently support Redshift, Postgres, Snowflake, Azure, and BigQuery as data warehouse sources for SQL Traits.
+Segment supports Redshift, Postgres, Snowflake, Azure, and BigQuery as data warehouse sources for SQL Traits.
 The setup process for BigQuery is a bit different as it _requires_ a service user.

 > info "Safeguard your data"
 > For any warehouse, we recommend that you create a separate read-only user for building SQL Traits.